kkranker/dtalink/README.md

 - deduplicating records in one data file
 - linking records in two data files

-[The presentation slides in this repository](https://github.com/kkranker/dtalink/raw/master/dtalink_slides.pdf) provide an introduction to the methods and an overview of the package.

 [These presentation slides](https://github.com/kkranker/dtalink/raw/master/dtalink_slides.pdf)
 provide an introduction to the methods and an overview of the package.
-After installation, type `. help dtalink` to read the package [documentation](https://github.com/kkranker/dtalink/raw/master/dtalink.sthlp).

 # Installation